Usage Examples for the Revoize SDK in C++

 WARNING

-The input and output file paths, model type, and chunk size are hardcoded in this example.
+The input and output file paths and model name are hardcoded in this example.
 You may need to modify the input file path to match the location of your audio file.
-The input WAV file must be recorded at 48 kHz.
-Audio is processed in 480-sample chunks.
+The input WAV file must be at the sample rate required by the chosen model (see params->input_sample_rate).
+Audio is processed in chunks whose size is params->input_chunk_size_samples (this varies by model; e.g. Capella uses 480).

 Here's a general sequence diagram for this example: